hughperkins/neonCl-underconstruction/README.md

-# What's this branch?
+# WinogradCl

-This is a port of nervana neon Kepler convolution kernels to OpenCL.
+A port of nervana neon Kepler convolution kernels to OpenCL.

 The original neon, documentation etc is at https://github.com/nervanasystems/neon

-## Performance

-Preliminary results:

-For geometry:
-- image_size: 224 x 224
-- batch_size: 128
-- input_filters: 32
-- output_filters: 32

-...times for forward propagation, on a Titan X, are:
-- nervana neon, Maxwell kernels, CUDA (SOTA): 0.025 seconds
-- nervana neon, Kepler kernels, CUDA: 0.036 seconds
-- nervana neon, OpenCL (this): 0.041 seconds

-More detailed benchmarks in progress at [neon-benchmarks](https://github.com/hughperkins/neon-benchmarks)
+Note that Kepler kernels are not the fast SASS ones, but they're fairly ok :-)

 ## Installation